Bilabial consonant: Varieties

 Owere Igbo has a six-way contrast among bilabial stops: /[p pʰ ɓ̥ b b̤ ɓ]/.

+The IPA chart shades out bilabial lateral consonants.
+This is because lateral consonants are defined as ones in which the airflow passes over the side of the tongue; the category therefore does not apply to labial consonants.
+(See also labiodental consonant, which very commonly have airflow at the side of the mouth.)

 Other varieties

 The extensions to the IPA also define a bilabial percussive for smacking the lips together.
-A lip-smack in the non-percussive sense of the lips audibly parting would be /[ʬ↓]/.
+A lip-smack in the non-percussive sense of the lips audibly parting would be an ingressive /[ʬ↓]/.

-The IPA chart shades out bilabial lateral consonants, which is sometimes read as indicating that such sounds are not possible.
-The fricatives /[ɸ]/ and /[β]/ are often lateral, but since no language makes a distinction for centrality, the allophony is not noticeable.